From building a birdhouse to playing bird bingo, there are plenty of fun ways to get kids excited about birds and birdwatching!

 Imagine the birds living in your backyard with this Backyard Birds Toob from Safari!
 Toobs are collections of individually painted replicas of animals, all of which are scultped with true-to-life detail.
 This one celebrates common birds of North America, and includes a woodpecker, an indigo bunting, a robin, an oriole, a warbler, a cardinal, and a blue jay.
 Whether she's a bird watcher building a diorama or she wants to incorporate the figures into her imaginative play, she'll love these adorable little backyard birds.

 Work your memory and build curiosity about the birds you see in your backyard with the Sibley Backyard Birds Matching Game!
 This set includes 40 sturdy 2 3/8" x 2 3/8" square cards with rounded corners, each featuring artwork by leading ornithologist David Sibley.
 You'll spot blue jays, sparrows, hummingbirds, and more!
 It also comes with a colorful storage box.
 As kids play, they'll also develop concentration and memory skills — and be eager to apply them spotting birds in the great outdoors.
-For another memory game featuring birds, check out the Bird Memory Tiles for ages 3 to 7.
+For another memory game featuring birds, check out the Match a Pair of Birds Memory Game for ages 5 and up.

 She can track all of the birds she sees with the Bird Log Kids nature journal!
 This log book by DeAnna Brandt provides kids with information about the names of bird body parts, common terms used by birders, and a log tips page with advice for putting their log to work.
 Then, kids can head outdoors and fill the 30 log pages, with space for both written and drawn observations, and the 13 photo/art pages, with all of the exciting things they see!
 It's a great way to promote a love of the outdoors and an interest in the natural world.